redis/redis-doc/topics/sentinel-spec.md

 * Add a "push" notification system for configuration changes.
 * Consider adding a "name" to every set of slaves / masters, so that clients can identify services by name.
 * Make clear that we handle a single Sentinel monitoring multiple masters.
+* Make clear the configuration for sentinel PING heartbeat period.